TCSoftInc/playwright-integration/README.md

 ## Firing a test run

-Let's trigger our playwright test cases now (this will open chrome)
+Let's trigger our playwright test cases now (this will open chrome, if ui mode is opted)

     npm run test

-Now we'll create a test plan in your Test Collab project.
+Now we'll create a test plan in your Test Collab project. (before this make sure that tmp folder exists)

     npm run createTestPlan